fergiemcdowall/stopword/README.md

 ```

 ### Removing stopwords for i.e. two languages and a custom stopword list
 With spread syntax you can easily combine several stopword arrays into one.
+Useful for situations where two langauages are used used interchangeably.
+Or when you have certain words that are used in every document that is not in your existing stopword arrays.
 ```javascript
 sw = require('stopword')
 const oldString = 'a really interesting string with some words trädgårdsägare är beredda att pröva vad som helst för att bli av med de hatade mördarsniglarna'.split(' ')